 Search the three databases listed below to find scholarly journal articles published within the past five years about your topic.
 Make sure that you are limiting your search according to both of those requirements.
 You don't need newspaper articles published twenty years ago, but instead scholarly journal articles that reflect current research about college students' experiences.

-The video embedded above shows you how to search Academic Search Complete, which is one of the three databases.
+The video embedded below shows you how to search Academic Search Complete, which is one of the three databases.
 All three of these databases are structured the same way, so the tutorial video applies to all of them.

 You must cite your sources according to the MLA style of documentation.